-LESSON THREE Comprehension Questions Suggested Answer Keys 1.
-What does the phrase spitting Spitting image means they look a lot alike. image mean?
-2. Why do you think Max doesn't He doesn't want his like to tell his grandmother how grandmother to know what he much he remembers from remembers about the bad way back then."
+LESSON THREE Comprehension Questions Suggested Answer Keys What does the phrase spitting a lot alke. image mean?
+2. Why do you think Max doesn't He doesn't want his like to tell his grandmother how grandmother to know what he much he remembers from remembers about the bad 'way back then.'
 Why does Max defend Freak Max thinks people don't give when Gram calls him a "poor Freak credit for how capable and smart he is because of his 4.
 How does Freak help us understand what "spitting Freak tells us. image" means later in the We learn Max's dad is in prison.
 It chapter? lets us know why Max lives with What do we learn about Max's his grandparents and why his dad?
 Why do you think this is dad isn't around. important to Max's story?
 Max is happy.
 Why is Max crying at the end of Freak isn't afraid of much. the chapter?
 Max and Freak complement 7.
 What does Freak's reaction to each other physically and Tony D., and his gang, tell you mentally so they are really like about him? the perfect friendship.
-8. How does Max putting Freak on his shoulders, symbolize their friendship?
-Vocabulary Word Suggestions depleted (26): use up the supply or resources of. expel (27): force out or elect (something), especially from the body. reguraltate (27); bring (swallowed food) up again to the mouth. alias (29): used to indicate that a named person is also known or more familiar under another specified name
+How does Max putting Freak on his shoulders, symbolize their Vocabulary Word Suggestions depleted (24): use up the supply of resources of: expel (27); force out or elect (something), especially from the body. regurgitate (27): bring (swallowed food) up again to the mouth. alias (29); used to indicate that a named person is also known or more familiar

-Some answer keys are a separate page found after the lesson, while others have them included right on the original lessonplan.
+Some answer keys are a separate page found after the lesson, while others have them included right on the original lesson-plan.